wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_2_oceans_and_sea_ice.rst

    :width: 100%
    :alt: OSI SAF Arctic and Antarctic ice coverage time series

-   Change in Arctic and Antarctic sea ice coverage since 1980 (Credit: Le Monde and EUMETSAT OSI SAF)
+   Change in Arctic and Antarctic sea ice coverage since 1980 (Credit: Le Monde and EUMETSAT OSI SAF).
+More and more news sites are providing visualisations via their own dashboards.
+Comparing multiple data sources can help communicate the reliability of key conclusions in stories told with EO data.

 //